StoneShark/MancalaGames/analysis/pdicts/README.txt

 must be a valid JSON string.
 Key/value pairs with default values need not be included.

-Comments are not allowed; include only text below.
+Comments are not allowed; include only text below and only the key/value pairs you want.
 {
       "algorithm": "minimaxer",
       "ai_active": false,